shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 Giant Sequoias
 * Age: up to 3,400 years
-* Height: 250 ft (can be as tall as a 26 story building)
+* Height: 250 ft (can be as tall as a 26 story building; try measuring this on the sidewalk to see how tall it is)
-* Girth: 90 ft (how many people would need to hold hands in a circle to make it all the way around one of these trees?)
-* To help get a sense for how enormous these trees are, try marking out 90 ft and 250 ft outside on a walk or in a field.
+* Girth: 90 ft (take 90 ft of rope, string, or yarn and shape it into a circle)

 Take a look at [this National Park website][sequoias] that ranks the top 50 biggest Sequoias.
 Can you find the two located in Yosemite National Park?